tonytvo/blog-generator/content/blog/4-hours-body/index.md

 - Cheat day is excellent for fat reduction.
 It helps increase digestion

 # magnesium, potassium, and calcium supplementation are essential for weight loss
-- low-carb diet cause loss of excess water on non-cheat days and losing magnesium, potassium, and calcium.
+- low-carb diet causes loss of excess water on non-cheat days and losing magnesium, potassium, and calcium.
 Hence, supplement these minerals in pill form or eat food sources rich in these minerals.
 - Attempting to incorporate almonds, cashews, peanuts and brazil nuts in your day-by-day non-cheat diet.
 - Incorporate salmon, dark beans, lentils and mushrooms for more potassium
 - spinach is high in each of these three minerals, so you ought to eat it every day